CMA Confabs: Budget, What Budget? Small Schools & Their Unique Challenges

 To keep this an intimate conversation, this event has a 40 person capacity.

 Please note: You will need to sign into the CMA website as a member in order to register.
+Advisers, you will need to register your students as guests.
 Contact email@example.com if you have any questions.

 Do you need help with a problem your student media organization is facing or want to know more about an industry trend you’ve noticed?
 If so, CMA Confabs is for you.